 Check for deteriorated or defective flush valve ball ( flapper) at the bottom of the tank, to make sure that it forms a tight seal.
 Otherwise, water will leak into the toilet.
 Also, check for an improperly adjusted or broken fill ( ballcock) valve.
 You can check for this by taking the lid off the toilet.
 Then flush and watch to see if water is draining into the overflow tubes when the tank is full.

 Tip: For real efficiency, newer toilets offer a much lower number of litres per flush.

 The second most common reason for the increase of water bills is due to leaking faucet fixtures.
 The heavier the leak, the more water wasted and results in higher water costs.
-If a leaking faucet dripping at the rate of one drip per second can result in more than 2 gallons a day lost or 3,000 gallons of water wasted each year!

 With regards to under your home, check outdoor spigots and crawl spaces.
 Also, look for wet spots in your yard which might be an indicator that there is a leak somewhere.